The New York Jets took in their blue and orange brothers’ victory on the ice, a trip headlined by Feeney’s celebratory antics.

 2/6/10: Unlike Mike

 MSG Network perhaps loved Lundqvist’s propensity for indirect cross-promotion of their New York Red Bulls coverage.
-Lundqvist made several header saves throughout his time in the tri-state area, one of the earliest instances being a matchup against the New York Islanders.
-A 31-save night in a 4-2 win in Uniondale was headlined by a penalty kill sequence in the second period, in which he stopped a Mark Streit shot with his head, before getting knocked down by a teammate.
+Lundqvist made several header saves throughout his time in the tri-state area, one of the earliest instances being in a matchup against the New York Islanders.
+A 31-save night in a 4-2 win in Uniondale was headlined by a penalty kill sequence in the second period, in which he stopped a Mark Streit shot with his head before getting knocked down by a teammate.
 Lundqvist nonetheless stopped a follow-up chance by P.A.
 Parenteau before covering up.

 12/31/11: Florida Man Steals Defenseman’s Stick

-Lundqvist never got to score a goal in New York, but he did get to handle a skater’s stick in securing a penalty kill during a New Year’s Eve visit to Florida.
-In the chaos of the Panthers’ rush, Lundqvist lost his stick but got a souvenir from his trip to the Sunshine State from Michael Del Zotto, who handed his own over.
+Lundqvist never got to score a goal in New York, but he did get to handle a skater’s stick in securing a penalty kill during a New Year’s Eve visit to Sunrise.
+In the chaos of the Panthers’ third period rush, Lundqvist lost his stick but got a souvenir from his trip to the Sunshine State from Michael Del Zotto, who handed his own over.
 Lundqvist managed to deflect a shot from Walt Garrison away to preserve a 4-1 lead.

 1/2/12: Citizens Hank Park